Core Concepts

 |---|---|

-| ipTM (interface predicted TM-score) | Confidence in the predicted interface between chains.
-Variants include protein_iptm and ligand_iptm for specific interaction types. |
+| ipTM (interface predicted TM-score) | Confidence in the relative positioning of chains across interfaces (0–1, higher is better).
+Variants protein_iptm and ligand_iptm restrict to protein–protein and protein–ligand interfaces. |

-| pLDDT (predicted Local Distance Difference Test) | Per-residue confidence in the predicted structure.
-Reported as normalized 0–1 floats via complex_plddt across the complex and complex_iplddt for the interface. |
+| pLDDT (predicted Local Distance Difference Test) | Per-residue confidence in the local structure, as normalized 0–1 floats (higher is better): complex_plddt averaged over the complex and complex_iplddt with interface residues up-weighted. |

-| PDE (Predicted Distance Error) | Expected positional error between residue pairs.
-Reported as complex_pde and complex_ipde for the interface. |
+| PDE (Predicted Distance Error) | Expected error in the distance between residue pairs, in ångström (lower is better).
+Reported as complex_pde across the complex and complex_ipde at the interface. |

-| Binding confidence | Confidence that binding occurs (when binding is requested). |
+| Binding confidence | Confidence that protein binding occurs, combining affinity probability with structural quality (0–1).
+For triage, 0.7+ is typically the high-confidence range (computed when binding is requested). |

 Binding